Carvedilol Effect in Preventing Chemotherapy Induced CardiotoxicitY - CECCY

 Among patients with invasive breast cancer undergoing anthracycline-based chemotherapy, carvedilol versus placebo was not effective at preventing a reduction in LVEF.
 Carvedilol was associated with a lower frequency of detectable troponin I values and abnormal diastolic dysfunction.
 While this is the largest trial on the topic, it was still underpowered to be able to detect a difference in outcomes between treatment groups.

-Avila MS, Ayub-Ferreira SM, Junior MR, et al. Carvedilol for Prevention of Chemotherapy Related Cardiotoxicity.
-J Am Coll Cardiol 2018;Mar 11:[Epub ahead of print.
+Avila MS, Ayub-Ferreira SM, de Barros Wanderley MR Jr, et al. Carvedilol for Prevention of Chemotherapy-Related Cardiotoxicity: The CECCY Trial.
+J Am Coll Cardiol 2018;71:2281-90.

 Presented by Dr. Monica Avila at the American College of Cardiology Annual Scientific Session (ACC 2018), Orlando, FL, March 11, 2018.